 Join us for an evening with authors Michael Martone and Dustin Parsons, and the launch of their new books and latest additions to Crux: The Georgia Series in Literary Nonfiction.

-The book signing begins at 5:30 pm at Ernest & Hadley Booksellers, with a discussion starting at 6:00, and followed by a reception two blocks away at Monarch Espresso Bar from 7:30 pm until 9:30 pm.
-Books will be available for sale at both locations.
+The book signing begins at 5:30 PM at Ernest & Hadley Booksellers, with a discussion starting at 6:00, and followed by a reception two blocks away at Monarch Espresso Bar from 7:30 until 9:30 PM*.

 Michael Martone's BROODING: Arias, Choruses, Lullabies, Follies, Dirges is a collection of more than twenty-five essays.
 Both meditative and formally inventive, BROODING considers all kinds of subjects: everyday objects such as keys and hats, plus concepts of time and place; the memoir; writing; the essay itself; and Michael Martone's friendship with the writers David Foster Wallace, Jonathan Franzen, and Kurt Vonnegut.

 BROODING is Michael Martone's fourth book of essays to be published by the University of Georgia Press.
 The Flatness of Other Landscapes won the AWP Prize for Creative Nonfiction.
 The Moon Over Wapakoneta: Fictions and Science Fictions from Indiana and Beyond will be published this fall by FC2.
 He lives in Tuscaloosa with poet Theresa Pappas and teaches at The University of Alabama.